adriangrepo/fastai_2019_pt2_dev_course/README.md

 (I found it very difficult to follow the .ipynb's with chained exports and without being able to step to definition when required).

+At lesson 12 stage I found it too hard to keep tracking changes so just exported all .py scripts in exp into one file, then ran black code formatter on it and imported that file (nb_formatted.py).

+ie for lesson 12 notebooks import exp.nb_formatted

 <pre>
 Workflow:
     Work through notebooks